Welcome to the Achalasia Support Group

 The Achalasia Support Group welcome those facing gastric difficulties or individuals experiencing difficulty swallowing or eating food.
 Whatever your circumstances, the Achalasia Support Group are here to offer support, and we hope you will consider joining us at our next group meeting.
 We meet regularly and details of our next meetings will be updated here regularly.

-You may be interested in the factsheet about achalasia produced by CORE charity.
+You may be interested in the Achalasia leaflet produced by the OPA: Achalasia Leaflet

 Achalasia is a motility disorder, affecting how food is taken down the oesophagus into the stomach.
 Normally, the muscles contract in a series of coordinated moves that progressively push the food down, past the lower oesophageal sphincter and into the stomach.
 This process is called peristalsis.
 Achalasia often involves the nerve endings of the muscles (rather than the muscles themselves) not working properly.
 Consequently food simply remains in the oesophagus for longer than it should, and may not pass through the sphincter into the stomach, except by gravity.